fsprojects/Paket/docs/content/testimonials.md

 ## Rhein-Spree Software Engineering GmbH

-> Paket enabled us to share code between repositories and solutions without the need to create new packages everytime something changed.
+> Paket enabled us to share code between repositories and solutions without the need to create new packages every time something changed.

 [Rhein-Spree](https://www.rhein-spree.com) is a Berlin based software services company with additional employees in Leipzig and Düsseldorf.
 We are focused on .NET Technologies with great results.